Davidutro/MakerDAOSaiContractAudit/audit/README.md

 #### Permissions

-This contract has `owner` set to [0x00000000] and `authority` set to [adm:0x8e2a84d6] and this defines the permissions for which other smart contract are able to execute the functions.
-The following table is the *dad* whitelist of which smart contracts are able to execute the functions:
+The *top* contract has `owner` set to [0x00000000] and `authority` set to [adm:0x8e2a84d6].
+The *adm* contract allows multiple parties to vote on a smart contract that will then be executed, and permissioned through the *adm* contract to execute *top* functions.

+Following is the whitelist of permissions from the *dad* contract that allows *top* contract to execute functions in the *tub* and *tap* contracts:

 Permit From      | Permit To        | Function              | Notes
 ---------------- | ---------------- | --------------------- | ----------------------------